HybridEidolon/rust-ages-prs/README.md

 ## Games supported

-For the "Legacy" flavor:
+For the "Legacy" variant:

 - Phantasy Star Online (all versions)
 - Sonic Adventure
 - Sonic Adventure 2

-For the "Modern" flavor:
+For the "Modern" variant:

 - Phantasy Star Universe
 - Phantasy Star Online 2